-- All major climate risks identified for Europe are increasing over time and with additional warming (at a pan-European level, with deviations possible for a few risks in specific regions). - The assessment of risk severity for different time periods and warming levels in this report is in very good agreement with the semi-quantitative assessment of the 'level of risk' in the nine 'burning embers' for the key risks in the IPCC AR6, assuming low to medium adaptation (Bednar-Friedl et al., 2022, Figure 13.28). - Southern Europe is a hot spot region for multiple climate risks, including economic risks, in particular those related to water scarcity and heat.
-Low-lying coastal regions are another hot spot for climate risks.
-Neither EUCRA nor the IPCC AR6 shows a clear west-east gradient for the countries included in EUCRA (i.e. the 38 EEA member and cooperating countries). - Adaptation planning needs to account for the lead time of adaptation actions and the lifetime of adaptation decisions because long lead- and lifetimes can require urgent action now to avoid critical climate risks further in the future.
+- All major climate risks identified for Europe are increasing over time and with additional warming (at a pan-European level, with deviations possible for a few risks in specific regions). - The assessment of risk severity for different time periods and warming levels in this report is in very good agreement with the semi-quantitative assessment of 'level of risk' in the nine 'burning embers' for the key risks in the IPCC AR6, assuming low to medium adaptation (Bednar-Friedl et al., 2022b, Figure 13.28). - Southern Europe is a hotspot region for multiple climate risks, including economic risks, in particular those related to water scarcity and heat.
+Low-lying coastal regions are another hotspot for climate risks.
+Neither EUCRA nor the IPCC AR6 show a clear westeast gradient for the countries included in EUCRA (i.e. the 38 EEA member and cooperating countries). - Adaptation planning needs to account for the lead time of adaptation actions and the lifetime of adaptation decisions, because long lead- and lifetimes can require urgent action now to avoid critical climate risks further in the future.